ValterIversen/TestAutomatation-XUnit-Selenium-Specflow/README.md

 Project created just to document the basis of a test automation project

-The porpuse of this repository is to give a nice and complete template to be used.
+The porpuse of this repository is to give a complete template to be used.

 The project is divided into 3 parts: